PyChina/weekly/content/Issue/issue-367.md

     + O'REILLY
     + `sponsor`

-Join the O’Reilly Open Source Software Conference (OSCON) this July to see what’s shaping software development—from AI and cloud technology to distributed computing—and learn how to put it to work for you.
+Join the O'Reilly Open Source Software Conference (OSCON) this July to see what's shaping software development—from AI and cloud technology to distributed computing—and learn how to put it to work for you.
 Save 25% with code PYCODER.

 - [重塑轮子: 用 PyTorch 发现最佳滚动形状](https://pycoders.com/link/1581/web)
     + BEN WIENER

-“How could ancient Sumerian wheel builders have calculated the ideal shape without modern computers and software?
+"How could ancient Sumerian wheel builders have calculated the ideal shape without modern computers and software?
 We may never know.
-Luckily, with today’s technology, it is relatively easy to rediscover the wheel’s optimal shape.” ;-)
+Luckily, with today's technology, it is relatively easy to rediscover the wheel's optimal shape." ;-)

 (`是也乎:`